bmschneider/SamsungDataAnalysis/CodeBook.md

 5. Section 'Summarize the variables by subject and activity'
 	* We create a second data set which averages all fields by subject and activity
 	* To perform this, we create a data frame subjectActivity which contains unique combinations of subject_id and activity_name
-	* Then, use mappy to run over these combinations, and use apply within each combination to average columns for that particular combination
+	* Then, use mapply to run over these combinations, and use apply within each combination to average columns for that particular combination
 	* Note the use of the transpose (t) to appropriately combine each row average
 6. Section 'Write out the data set'
 	* We write out the data set as 'tidyData.csv'